 Real-time, detailed alerts allow you to take action to thwart the attacks or mitigate their consequences.

-You, like your colleagues, are most likely scrambling to improve defense mechanisms and close gaps in order to avoid being included in the above statistics.
-You aim to avoid being a data-breached company that has lost customer confidence, and is at serious risk of losing a sizeable share of its business.
+For you, the IT security professional, “know thy enemy” is imperative.
+You may be receiving updated information from various sources provided by threat intelligence companies about methods of attack preferred by hostile perpetrators and the vulnerabilities they successfully exploit.
+You, like your colleagues, are most likely scrambling to improve defense mechanisms and close gaps to avoid being included in the above statistics.
+You aim to avoid being a data-breached company that has lost customer confidence and is at serious risk of losing a sizable share of its business.

 This is where ACID comes in.

 ACID, a dark web monitoring and cyber intelligence company, provides real-time information about attacks targeting your organization, even as early as in their planning stage, to enable you to prepare an effective response, mitigate their consequences, and perhaps foil them entirely.

 It unleashes clusters of robots and implements advanced AI algorithms to detect the first hints of hostile activity.
 Once detected, it sends alerts in real-time to the intended targets to enable them to take appropriate advance action.
 ACID continues round-the-clock monitoring for as long as the threat remains, to collect additional information as it becomes available and update the targeted organization, thus enabling it to fine-tune its response for optimal effectiveness.